 To me, the NHS is like a huge mirror, reflecting the health, wealth and breadth of our society.
 When we look at it, we see ourselves, we are reminded of our connections with it, and we replay our experiences in our minds and in our hearts.

 When I look at the NHS, I see my lifeline.
 It helps pays my mortgage, it helps me clothe and feed my children.
 I see the patients and experiences which have shaped my practice and craft of nursing, the art of care and compassion which defines millions of other nurses as well as other healthcare professionals.
 I also see how myself or my mother may never have survived and how I may never have made it into the world without the NHS; nor would my daughter.
 My son would have had some significant health issues were it not for the free surgery he has had several times to correct them; my dad would not be here today if the paramedics, A&E and ITU staff had not saved him; my grandparents would not be here today if the NHS had not treated them.
-When I care for my patients I am grateful for everything, from the paramedics to the pharmacists, the nurses, the doctors, the OT's and the porters, the IT department and the Estates workers.
+When I care for my patients I am grateful for everything, from the paramedics to the pharmacists, the nurses, the doctors, the OT's and the porters, the housekeeping staff, the IT department and the Estates workers.
 The training days which teach me and refresh me; the staff who make the meals for the patients and who give me sustenance to continue my shift.
 The patients, even those who are rude to me (I got called a bitch today, for example), who teach me patience, compassion, tolerance and confidence.

 So it is heartbreaking to read about these proposed cuts and changes to our services, which are such a huge part of my life, which touches me and with whom I reach out to every time I go to work.
 I am sure that any NHS member of staff reading this will be able to relate on some level, just as any patient will be able to, as well.
 The NHS is the heart of our country, it is the fabric of our land.
 We need to care for it, protect it, repair it and show it off proudly.
 We need to do everything we can to respect it, honour it and celebrate it.
 We need to reinforce it against the tears, rips, heartache and damage.